KickASS0r/lanpartydb/README.md

 read and write by both humans and computers.

 * Each party has its own file.
-* All party series are listed together in a single file.
+* Each series has its own file.
   * Not all parties are part of a series, though.

 See [`FORMAT.md`](./FORMAT.md) for details.